 The committee authorizes the Registration Office to administer the student retake request.
 Course credits are still included in Financial Aid Office PACE calculations as enrollments.

-An instructor may initiate an administrative withdraw for a non-attending student at any point during the first five instructional days of the quarter, if the student does not contact the instructor to indicate their intention to remain enrolled.
-Instructor initiated withdrawal for a non-attending student must be officially processed through the Registrar no later than the fifth academic calendar day of the quarter and prior to 5:00 P.M.
+An instructor will initiate an administrative withdraw for a non-attending student at any point during the first five instructional days of the quarter, if the student does not contact the instructor to indicate their intention to remain enrolled.
+Instructor initiated withdrawal for a non-attending student must be officially processed through the Registrar no later than the fifth academic calendar day of the quarter and prior to 8:00 P.M.

 The Instructor is authorized to initiate and the Registrar is authorized to process an Instructor-Initiated Withdrawal as outlined above.